BEagle1984/silverback/docs/_docs/0-introduction/001-architecture.md

 1b | As a result some entities are modifierd
-2b | When the entities are saved 1 or more events are published 3b | The outbound connector catches the messages to relay them to the message broker 4b | A producer is used to publish the messages to a Kafka topic 5b | The messages are published to Kafka
+2b | When the entities are saved 1 or more events are published 3b | The outbound connector catches the messages to relay them to the message broker 4b | A producer is used to publish the messages to a topic/queue/exchange 5b | The messages are published to the message broker

 ## Packages